jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         cd ../../../tests/fpga/blinky
         ./runit.sh

+Other notes:
+- Programs can be reloaded by pressing the reset button and executing the runit script or makefile again.
+- Many programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial loader.
-Programs can be reloaded by repeating steps 3 & 4.
-The bitstream does not need to be reloaded as long as the board is powered (it will be lost if it is turned off, however).
-Many programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial loader.
+- The bitstream does not need to be reloaded (step 3) as long as the board is powered (it will be lost if it is turned off, however).
+- The program target does not resynthesize the bitstream if source files have changed.
+This must be done explicitly by typing make.